 Good laws are only part of the equation.
 We must also have good courts that uphold and apply the law as written.
 Not too long ago, Texas courts were among the worst in the nation, attracting junk lawsuits from around the world and exposé stories by 60 Minutes.
 Personal injury lawyers pumped millions of dollars into judicial campaign coffers and bragged about their ability to win outrageous jury awards in certain Texas courts.
 Today our courts are much improved, but there is still work to be done.

 Texans Against Lawsuit Abuse is a watchdog organization that helps citizens to protect themselves by becoming savvy legal consumers.
 By exposing questionable personal injury lawyer tactics like misleading advertising and lawsuits based on junk science, TALA helps citizens to recognize lawsuit abuse when they see it.
-TALA also issues a Legal Consumer Guide (link to the latest version) to help people understand their rights and to ask the right questions while hiring a lawyer.
+TALA also issues a Legal Consumer Guide to help people understand their rights and to ask the right questions while hiring a lawyer.
 The TALA Legal Consumer Guide also encourages Texans to ask their doctor, not a lawyer, when faced with an injury or health-related questions.
 TALA’s role as a consumer watchdog is critical in keeping those who would abuse the civil justice system in check.